East Seattle School Parcel Subdivision

 I strongly oppose the demolition of the East Seattle School.
 Despite decades of willful neglect, it still stands as a symbol of the only unifying civic ideal the Mercer Island community has maintained in its history- the education of Island kids.
 As previously stated, buildings are more than architecture.
 They hold the stories of the people and hopes/ dreams that were incubated there, that transcend time.
 Mercer Island, with all the changes that've taken place and are still desperately needed, must acknowledge and respect the landmark this historic place represents.
 There are ways to save this building, to give it the new purpose it is dying for.
 But only if we have the Eleventh-hour will to do that which challenges us to be more creative, not simply expedient or short-sightedly sensible.
 Hold the demo, explore public/ private partnerships, create a sustainable mixed-use vision.
 A commercially viable adaptive re-use project may be possible.
 Worth a shot.

-John Mason almost 5 years ago
+John Mason over 5 years ago

 characters left